dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 🚀Open up your code editor and create an `index.html` and a `style.css` file.

-🚀Link your `style.css` file into the head of your html file.
+🚀Link your `style.css` file into the head of your html file. (but no CSS allowed for the first part)

 ### Outline